shalalalatuzki/The-Natural-Shadow/README.md

 # The-Natural-Shadow
 Pseudo-bionic
-To explore the relationship between man and nature
+To explore the relationship between human and nature